-W. A. Sherwood.
+W. A. SHERWOOD.

-OFT have I loitered listening, Couchiching, To the soft lull of distant waving trees At evening, and the sweet murmuring Of waters waken'd with the evening breeze To one, whilst wandering thy shores along Unseen, sweet voices hymn their evening song.
+Of the soft lull of distant waving trees

+At evening, and the sweet murmuring

+Of waters waken'd with the evening breeze

+To one, whilst wandering thy shores along

+Unseen, sweet voices hymn their evening song.

 Long since the Red Man named thee Couchiching, Or built his wigwam rude upon thy shore; But longer after shall the minstrel sing Of him that named thee but knows thee no more.
 Unlike with thee had I that minstrel power, I'd sing thee long, I'd sing thee every hour!